roryl/lucee-book/java_virtual_machine.md

 anotheruser anotherpassword
 ```

-#### VisualVM Script
+##### 3. VisualVM Script
-You will want to run jstatd while using Visual VM.
-There's a bit of parameters so it's easiest to script it:
+In order for VisualVM to connect to the running server instance, the jstatd program needs to be running.
+Its easiest to create a shell script to execute this program:
 ```
 #!/bin/bash
 /your/local/path/jdk/jre/bin/jstatd -J-Djava.security.policy=/your/local/path/tomcat/conf/tools.policy